c2t-r/HoYo-Spine/README.md

 # HoYo-Spine
 Collections of web event spines made by HoYo
 note: there are not all spines used on following events

+if you have a request, feel free to tell me it

 ## SR
 google: ```site:act.hoyoverse.com/sr/event```